BradHutchings/Mmojo-Server/deploy/500-OpenClaw/21-Prepare-WSL-OpenClaw.md

 ---
 ### Start from Scratch Often
 It's OK to start from scratch and do it often.
-There is a lot going on to build and package Mmojo Server.
+There is a lot going on to build and configure OpenClaw.
 There are a lot of moving parts.
 When you get stuck, save your sanity and start over.

 ---
 ### Proceed